af-torres/language-agents/README.md

-# Are Language Agents powerful enough?
+# Are Language Agents powerful enough for classic control problems in RL?

 Large Language Models (LLM) exhibit emergent abilities in tasks like planning and decision-making akin to those of human beings, which has inspired the creation of agents that use LLM as their main controller.
 While many of the augmentations being added to these models today (tool usage, memory, prompting, etc.) improve the performance of language agents in various tasks, it is still unclear how well they perform in classic control environments.